h y b r i d - b a n k n o t e s

 - Latent image (tilt the image and an image of the denomination numeral will appear).

 Bermuda has a small population of approx. 65,000 plus and the ethnic makeup of 54.8% black, 34.1% white, and 6.4% multiracial.
 The islands also have a small but growing Asian community.The Bermuda dollar value is at par with the US dollar.
-Needless to say, US dollar is widely acceptable in Bermuda.
+Needless to say, the US dollar is widely acceptable in Bermuda.
 However, unlike the USD, the Bermuda dollar is not that readily convertible once outside the country.
-Remember that what you have paid for may not worth a cent once in your hand if you are living outside Bermuda.
+Remember that what you have paid for may not be worth a cent once in your hand if you are living outside Bermuda.

 Reverse - The back of the note depicts the Royal Navy Dockyard Clock Tower and the Statue of Neptune.
 Overall the predominant colour of this note is blue.All notes have a watermark of a hibiscus flower.
 In addition to the hibiscus watermark, a sailboat electrotype and a transparent butterfly also appear when the notes are inspected closely.